-Home > Blog > The Skin List > 5 Things That Can Go Wrong with a Hair Transplant
+Home > Blog > The Skin List > 10 Hair Transplant Side Effects Hair

 Although rare, infections are possible complications of hair transplant surgery.
 They can occur when the procedure is performed in non-sterile conditions or post-operative care instructions are not followed properly.
 Prompt treatment with antibiotics is required to manage an infection.

-A hair transplant can sometimes result in the damage or death of existing healthy hair follicles, a phenomenon known as shock loss.
+A hair transplant can sometimes result in the damage or death of existing healthy hair follicles.
 This can temporarily thin the surrounding hair, although it usually recovers over time if the scalp heals properly.

 Improper handling of follicles, inadequate post-operative care, or a poorly designed hairline can lead to unsatisfactory hair regrowth.
 This might result in uneven density or an unnatural appearance, necessitating further corrective procedures.